Harrison Hansen: Club career

 Hansen continued his development by being promoted to the first team setup for Super League IX.
 He made his first team début in Terry O'Connor's Testimonial match against London Broncos.
 He went on to make six substitute appearances in the season.

 In 2005, Hansen became a more established first team regular in the second row, partly due to the departure of Andy Farrell, and injuries to Sean O'Loughlin and Gareth Hock.
-He signed a new 2-year contract with the club in April 2005.
-He agreed a new 4-year deal with Wigan on 14 November 2006 keeping him at the club until 2010.
+He signed a new two-year contract with the club in April 2005, and an extended four-year deal with Wigan on 14 November 2006, keeping him at the club until 2010.

-Hansen played in the 2010 Super League Grand Final victory over St. Helens at Old Trafford.
+Hansen played in the 2010 Super League Grand Final victory over St Helens at Old Trafford.

 Hansen's 2011's Super League XVI started with a try against St Helens during the season-opening Magic Weekend event, which was followed up with another try against Bradford Bulls the week after.
 Hansen scored again in Round 3's match against Salford, however in Round 12 during a victory against Wakefield Trinity, he suffered an injury which would keep him out of action for at least a month.